edmiranda21/dashboardenergy_gt/README.md

 version please visit this [Hugging Face space.](https://huggingface.co/spaces/edmiranda2301/Energy_gt_demo)

 The dashboard is a demo of my skills in data visualization and processing.
 The dashboard is created with the use of Plotly and Dash libraries.
-This libraries were chosen because of their interactive capabilities.
+These libraries were chosen because of their interactive capabilities.
+Update added a new feature where the information display will be analyzed by a LLM model, in this case the [Meta Llama 3-8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).

 You will find two tabs in this dashboard
-* **The first tab** will show the energy generation by source in Guatemala (A single choice dropdown)
+* **The first tab** will show the energy generation by source in Guatemala (A single choice dropdown).
+At the bottom you find an option to receive a analysis by a LLM model.
-* **The second tab** will show the energy generation and the ENOS index in Guatemala (A single choice dropdown)
+* **The second tab** will show the energy generation and the ENOS index in Guatemala (A single choice dropdown).
+At the bottom you find an option to receive a analysis by a LLM model.

 <br>